radhikatandon02/radhikatandon02/README.md

 Front-End Web Developer
 ----------------------------------

-An undergraduate of Bachelor of Technology in Computer Science and Engineering.
+A graduate of Bachelor of Technology in Computer Science and Engineering.
-Art enthusiast and always eager to learn new skills , techniques and gain experiences.
+Art enthusiast and always eager to learn new skills and gain experiences.
 I possess knowledge of Full Stack Web Development and I am a Graphic Designing fanatic.
 Working on Canva is fun but Figma is my thing. <br>
 My technical skills include : <br>
-C , Python , Java, C++, Bootstrap, HTML, CSS, JavaScript, Git, GitHub, PHP, JSP, Tailwind CSS, API, Node JS, React JS
+Java, C++, Bootstrap, Tailwind CSS, HTML, CSS, JavaScript, PHP, Node JS, React JS

 * 🌍  I'm based in India
 * ✉️  You can contact me at [rtandon3102@gmail.com](mailto:rtandon3102@gmail.com)
-* 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Front-End Technologies Based Projects

 ### Skills